Dry Needling

 Sometimes you might feel warm or cold during the treatment or will perspire.
 Occasionally you may feel a bit dizzy.

 After a treatment the treated muscles often feels tired and heavy. ‘muscle soreness’ is a common phenomenon.
-This is normal and usually goes away in a day.
+This is a normal response to dry needling and usually disappears within 24- 48 hours.
 Sometimes some general fatigue occurs after treatment.
-Frequently, patients experience a deep sleep on the night after treatment.
+Frequently, patients experience a deep sleep the night after treatment.

 During the first treatment, the physiotherapist will likely perform a slow and superficial treatment, This way he/she can see how you react before the intensity is built up if necessary.